 A lot of beginners tend to continue using WordPress in the default permalink structure instead of customizing it to a more user-friendly setting such as using keywords for permalinks.
 In order to clean up your URL, you can simply go to permalink settings on your WordPress site and choose an appropriate tag such as post name under the common settings option.
 It allows you to keep the links crisp and brief and use keywords in the URL.

 Not Creating Backup

 Not creating backup is yet another mistake to avoid.
 New users are most inclined to undermine the importance of backing up their website on a regular basis until they lose data upon their site being hacked.
 You can get a hang of the backup process through “how to restore WordPress backup” tutorials.
-Besides free backup solutions such as WordPress Backup to Dropbox plug-in, there are professional restore and backup services available for at minimalistic price of up to $5 a month, such as VaultPress.
+Besides free backup solutions such as Updraft Backup Plugin, there are professional restore and backup services available for at minimalistic price of up to $5 a month, such as VaultPress.

 Ignoring Updates and SEO Settings

 New users are generally apprehensive of updates, as they fear it will lead to loss of data or make the site unmanageable.
 However, delaying updates can not only slow down your site but also make it more vulnerable to security threats.
 Similarly, ignoring SEO settings for your WordPress website can put you at the risk of losing the option of thwarting search engine bots by indexing the website.
 However, installing WordPress SEO plug-in alone is not enough, It is important to stay proactive in updating your website’s Meta settings in order to keep your site duly indexed.